valu-digital/valu-github-tools/README.md

 Descriptive function and variable names make code easier to read and understand.

-Good naming remove the need to comment the code. (almost)

 ```ts
 const p = "Erkki Esimerkki";
 const a = 179;